jbal-sketch/RootMate/QUICK_START.md

 → Make sure `PlantViewModel.swift` is added to the target

-**Error: "Value of type 'Color' has no member 'hex'"** → This is normal - the Color extension is in MyRoommatesView.swift, make sure that file is added
+**Error: "Value of type 'Color' has no member 'hex'"** → This is normal - the Color extension is in MyRootmatesView.swift, make sure that file is added

 **To check if files are added:**
 1. Click on the RootMate project (blue icon) in Project Navigator